 - All students in the pipeline will be required to complete a graduate application to the Ph.D. in Biomedical Engineering by December of senior year.
 The GRE is required for entry into the Ph.D. program.

 - Students in the program will conduct research through the Honors College Advanced Research and Creativity in Honors (ARCH) program.
 Mentors will be faculty from the College of Engineering and Computing.
 Projects work in concert with the development of the Senior Design Project.
 ARCH can also be conducted simultaneously with the Senior Design Project, in which case, ARCH can be taken for 0 credit.

 To progress from the Honors College to the Ph.D. in the CEC Biomedical Engineering Program, the student must:

-- Maintain a minimum overall FIU GPA of 3.5
+1) maintain a minimum overall FIU GPA of 3.5

-- Complete the B.S. in Biomedical Engineering and all required courses prior to matriculation
+3) complete the B.S. in Biomedical Engineering and all required courses prior to matriculation

-- Have research and conference presentation experience
+4) have research and conference presentation experience

-- Identify his/her potential Ph.D. advisor
+5) Receive the endorsement of his/her potential Ph.D. advisor

 The student will work with their mentor to apply for fellowships and scholarships as early as junior year.
 Students in the program will also be eligible to compete for full Graduate/Teaching Assistantship from the Department of Biomedical Engineering upon entering the Ph.D. program.